openplanet-nl/nadeoapi-docs/docs/glossary.md

 ### Core API

 One of the three primary Nadeo APIs.
-Covers accounts, maps, records and some global features.
+Covers accounts, maps, records, and some global features.

 Requires a token with the `NadeoServices` [audience](#audience).